“The greatness of a nation…and its moral progress, and be measured by the way…its animals are treated.” —Mahatma Gandhi—

 - The Vancouver Island Marmot Program

-and we continue to work with several other species including Amur Leopard Cats, Serval, Sitatunga, Tree Shrews, Red-vented Cockatoos, Turacos, and many other avian species.
+We are already working with several new species including Red-vented Cockatoos, Turacos, Pheasants, Ducks, and many other avian species.

-Mountain View Conservation works to save B.C. wildlife.
+Mountain View Conservation continues to work with B.C. wildlife programs.

 It is a sad fact that 7 species of mammals and 4 species of birds have already disappeared from the Canadian landscape.
 Another 41 species of mammals and 46 species of birds are listed as Endangered, Threatened, or Vulnerable.
-More than 1,200 species here in B.C. could be threatened in the near future if we do not take care of them now, and start preparing conservation & create public awareness programs that will ensure their long-term survival.
+More than 1,200 species here in B.C. could be threatened in the near future if we do not take care of them now.
+Therefore we have started preparing conservation & create public awareness programs that will ensure their long-term survival.
 We are helping work on a long-term overall Conservation Plan for B.C.

 A unique wildlife ‘Flora and Fauna’ Inventory of our Conservatory: